HankSheehan/colorize-cnn/README.md

 ## Abstract
-This project is to explore the possibilites of colorizing grayscale images using convolutional neural network.
+This project is to explore the possibilities of colorizing grayscale images using convolutional neural network.
 There should be an input of a grayscale image of any dimension and an output of an RGB image of the same dimension, representing the grayscale image in color.

 ## Overview
 The neural network is created with Python using the [Keras](https://keras.io/) framework on top of [TensorFlow](https://www.tensorflow.org/).